mir-dataset-loaders/mirdata/docs/source/example.rst

 When using mirdata on the same machine as where your datasets live, we do the loading for you.

-For example, to load the melody annotations from Orchset into memory, we can simply call:
+For example, to load the melody annotations from ORCHSET into memory, we can simply call:

 .. code-block:: python
     :linenos: